leoChristofoli/nmapy/README.rst

-* Python app that uses multithread to nmap scan a list of hosts
+Python app that uses multithread to nmap scan a list of hosts

+It uses Click to manager its commands.

 usage:
     terminal -> infoc nmap <list.txt>